How to Build an Email List For Your Business in 2023

-Answering these questions will give you a good starting point for understanding who you should be targeting with your email campaigns.
+Answering these questions will give you a good starting point for understanding who you should target with your email campaigns.

-Email list building comes down to offering something of value in exchange for an email address.
+Email list building refers to offering value in exchange for an email address.

 With email campaigns being dependent on the quality of your list and how qualified your leads are, offering the right incentive to get people that opt into your list will help you have more qualified options to get in touch with.